nCino, Inc.

 Other Income (Expense), Net.
 Other income (expense), net consists primarily of foreign currency gains and losses, the majority of which is due to the remeasurement of intercompany loans that are denominated in currencies other than the underlying functional currency of the applicable entity.

-Income Tax Provision (Benefit).
-Income tax provision (benefit) consists of federal and state income taxes in the U.S. and income taxes in foreign jurisdictions.
+Income Tax Provision.
+Income tax provision consists of federal and state income taxes in the U.S. and income taxes in foreign jurisdictions.

 Results of Operations

-The results of operations presented below should be reviewed in conjunction with the financial statements and notes included elsewhere in this Annual Report on Form 10-K. The following tables present our selected consolidated statements of operations data for fiscal 2024, 2025, and 2026 in both dollars and as a percentage of total revenues, except as noted.
+The results of operations presented below should be reviewed in conjunction with the financial statements and notes included elsewhere in this Quarterly Report on Form 10-Q. The following tables present our selected unaudited condensed consolidated statements of operations data for three months ended April 30, 2025 and 2026 in both dollars and as a percentage of total revenues, except as noted.

 Revenues: